Millions of people from different corners of the world have come during the war on our territory.

 The region is home to soldiers came around the world.
-By 1916, Arras is administered by Commonwealth forces, and Montreuil-sur-mer becomes the Columbia military capital.
+By 1916, Arras is administered by Commonwealth forces, and then Montreuil-sur-mer becomes the Columbia military capital.

 Arras and Vimy are at the heart of the fighting.
 But other places are marked by war.
-Thus Gommecourt see disappear on 1 July 1916, 21,000 British soldiers.
+Thus Gommecourt saw disappear on 1 July 1916, 21,000 British soldiers.
 On July 19th, 1916, 5,533 Australians and 1,400 British have been killed during 24hrs when they seek to take the Crest of Aubers (Battle of Fromelles).

 Crossing from north to south through the front line, which extends 700km west, from Belgium to Switzerland, the North Pas de Calais and the Somme region, have suffered the ravages of war 14-18.

 At the armistice, the Artois is a field of ruins, deserted by civilians.
 The regional economy (steel and textiles), flourishing pre-war is destroyed.

 Arras is a central location for exploring our history.

 - Official website French centenary mission : www.centenaire.org

 - English website : www.1914.org/news

 Remembrance Trails of the Great War in Northern France allowed to discover and understood through four thematic routes, 36 major sites, a page on our international history.